 The American Association of Orthodontists recommends an orthodontic screening at age 7.
 By this age, several permanent teeth in most children have erupted, allowing us to effectively evaluate your orthodontic condition.
 While treatment might not be necessary at this age, our team can monitor the growth and alignment of the teeth and address any orthodontic problems as they arise.
 This can help in the prevention of more complex and costly interventions when the child is much older.

 4. Can orthodontic treatment begin while my child still has baby teeth?

 Yes.
-Some orthodontic problems are significant enough to require early intervention.
+Some orthodontic problems are significant enough to require early intervention such as crowding and upper and lower jaw size discrepancy.
 If necessary, a First Phase of orthodontic treatment usually begins between the ages of 7 and 10, and lasts about 16-21 months.
-The primary objective for this treatment is to address significant orthodontic problems to prevent them from becoming worse and to improve self-image, if affected by the orthodontic problem.
+The primary objective of this treatment is to address significant orthodontic problems to prevent them from becoming worse and to improve self-image if affected by the orthodontic problem.